CoreMedia/content-hub-adapter-bynder/docs/editorial-quick-start.md

 ## Types of Content Working with This Adapter
 - Images

+Only image formats _JPEG_, _PNG_, and _GIF_ are supported.

+Only files originally uploaded to Bynder are considered.
+Additional files and derivatives are not supported.

-Other asset types will be shown but will produce an error when trying to import them.
+Other image formats or asset types will be shown but will produce an error when trying to import them.

-## Browsing the Bynder Repository
+## Configuring the Bynder Repository
 Depending on the configuration of the adapter, the appearance of the tree may vary.
 The following sections take care of all configuration **places** and **options**.